 "We've all heard of workplaces where a new person comes into a low-performance culture and people tell them, 'slow down.'
 'You're making us look bad.'
 High-performance cultures have people who instead say, 'Pick it up.
 You can do it.'"
-Related: 10 Examples of Companies With Fantastic Cultures How to avoid toxicity.

-There's a strong correlation between morale and productivity.
+Related: 7 Ways To Get Better At Working With Others How to avoid toxicity There's a strong correlation between morale and productivity.
 If you want your team to be more productive, you're going to have to foster a healthy and positive work culture.
 Emma Seppala, Ph.D., and Kim Cameron, Ph.D., suggest in Harvard Business Review that you can achieve this by fostering social connections.
 Encourage your teammates to get to know each other by hosting social events or having them eat lunch together.
 You must also get away from your desk and have face-to-face interactions with your team.
 Go out of your way to help as well.
 Leaders who are fair and self-sacrificing inspire employees to become more loyal and committed.
 If your team is swamped, step in to help.
-Encourage people to talk to you --don't brush someone off when he has a problem.
+Encourage people to talk to you - don't brush someone off when he has a problem.
 It gets the problem off his mind, which means he can focus on work.
 A healthy culture isn't a nice-to-have but a must-have.
 Culture exists, whether we actively cultivate it or let it develop on its own.
 To get the most productivity you can, make sure to build an environment where people feel respected and inspired.
 It will not only make your employees happier, but it will also fuel high-quality work.
-More from Entrepreneur
+This article was originally posted here on Entrepreneur.com.
+RELATED TOPICS: